pixlie/gitplay/README.md

 # Welcome to gitPlay!

-_Please note_: this product is in very early stage of development and should not really usable yet!
+_Please note_: this product is in very early stage of development and is not really usable yet!

 `gitPlay` is a desktop application that you can use to understand the evolution of your software (which uses `git` for version control)